Work modes

 The main part of the interface is a chat window where you see your conversations.
 Below it is a message box for typing.
 On the right side, you can set up or change the model and system prompt.
 You can also save these settings as presets to easily switch between models or tasks.

 Above where you type your messages, the interface shows you the number of tokens your message will use up as you type it – this helps to keep track of usage.
 There is also a feature to attach and upload files in this area.
-Go to the Files and Attachments
+Go to the Files and Attachments section for more information on how to use attachments.

-Vision: If you want to send photos from your disk or images from your camera for analysis, and the selected model does not support Vision, you must enable the GPT-4 Vision (inline)
+Vision: If you want to send photos from your disk or images from your camera for analysis, and the selected model does not support Vision, you must enable the Vision (inline) plugin in the Plugins menu.
+This plugin allows you to send photos or images from your camera for analysis in any Chat mode.

 With this plugin, you can capture an image with your camera or attach an image and send it for analysis to discuss the photograph:

-Image generation: If you want to generate images (using DALL-E) directly in chat you must enable plugin DALL-E 3 (inline)
+Image generation: If you want to generate images directly in chat you must enable plugin Image generation (inline) in the Plugins menu.
+Plugin allows you to generate images in Chat mode:

 Chat with Audio

-.
+This mode works like the Chat mode but with native support for audio input and output using a Realtime and Live APIs.
 In this mode, audio input and output are directed to and from the model directly, without the use of external plugins.
 This enables faster and better audio communication.

 Completion